Here are answers to some common questions I get and a few unforeseen that pop up:

 Do you hire gravediggers to build your swimming pool just because they can use a shovel?
 Of course not.
 Don’t bury your brand alive.
 Call on a genuine, experienced copywriter with the right education and experience who truly gets marketing.
 Truth is, copywriting is both an art and a science, so hire a pro.

-As a professional copywriter, I’m much more than wordsmith.
-I’m an idea guy who solves businesses challenges alone or on a tight-knit team of other brand professionals.
+As a professional copywriter, I’m more than wordsmith.
+I’m an idea guy who solves businesses challenges alone or as part of a tight-knit team of other brand professionals.
 I strive for genuine engagement, not overwriting or serving up boring crap that gets ignored.

 I don’t always use complete sentences either…like that previous one.
 Using the vernacular is how genuine copywriters roll, the way real humans speak.
 And sometimes, we use words like ‘crap’ or ‘vernacular’ to stop you in your tracks.